 We have made sure that you will have access to comprehensive online learning resources and plenty of professional tutor guidance, providing you with relevant knowledge and practical skills so you’ll know what to expect in real-life situations.

 In addition to the course and learning materials, you’ll also have access to our expert careers support services, who can help you with your training contract and pupillage applications.
 Our pro bono team have over 3,000 pro bono opportunities, which are available to you from as soon as you accept your place, so you can get loads of experience of working on real life cases and get “on-the-job” advice from practising lawyers.
+We also work with over 90 of the top 100 law firms.

 Although the vast majority of this course is studied entirely online, all invigilated exams must be sat in a University of Law campus; these may be sat overseas, however, with prior arrangement and approval from the University.